zer0cache/matic-docs/docs/maintain/validate/run-validator-ansible.md

 ## Check node health with the community

-Now that your sentry and validator nodes are synced and running, head over to [Discord](https://discord.com/invite/0xPolygon) and ask the community to health-check your nodes.
+Now that your Sentry and Validator nodes are synced and running, head over to [Discord](https://discord.com/invite/0xPolygon) and ask the community to health-check your nodes.

 ## Proceed to staking

-Now that you have your sentry and validator nodes health-checked, proceed to [Staking](/docs/maintain/validator/core-components/staking).
+Now that you have your Sentry and Validator nodes health-checked, proceed to [Staking](/docs/maintain/validator/core-components/staking).